IRAs for US Non-Residents – Account being Closed.

 From the above, you can clearly see why you would not want your IRA to be closed.
 Although not straight forward, there are a couple of options:

 - Speak to your current provider.
-Confirm whether they can keep the account open as you wouldn’t incur the cost nor the hassle of a transfer.
+Confirm whether they can keep the account open.
 In a lot of cases, they wouldn’t be able to but it is always worth checking.

 - If the first option doesn’t work, the next best solution would be to transfer to a separate IRA account that does offer an account to non-US residents.
-You may incur costs for the transfer, but it will avoid the 10% penalty.
+We can assist you with the rollover and make is as smooth as possible, it will avoid the 10% penalty.

 If you are a non-US resident who has been notified by your provider of your IRA closure, please feel free to get in touch.
 Here at Harrison Brook, we work with IRA providers who allow non-US residents to hold IRA accounts.
 We can take stock of your position to offer the best solution for your individual position.